rehierl/node-tree-outliner/3-4-0-design-5.md

 never be a parent node.

-That is, because a section's last node would not be the section's last node, if it were a parent node (hint: tree traversal).
+That is, because a section's last node would not be the section's last node, if it were a parent node (see: tree traversal).

 However, no such clarification can be derived for the first node of a section.
-That is, because the first node of a section depends on the definition of the sectioning node (as it should).
-In addition to that, such a definition should in general be independent of a tree's structure.
+That is, because the first node of a section depends on the definition of the sectioning node (as it should be).
+In addition to that, such a definition should not require a specific first node.

 **CLARIFICATION**
 In contrary to a section's first node, it is in principle not possible